National Route 1 (Costa Rica)

 National Primary Route 1, formally known as Carretera Interamericana Norte (North Interamerican Road), is the northern segment of the Pan-American Highway (locally in Central America known as the Inter-American Highway) that traverses Costa Rica.

 Description

 The road begins in the casco central (downtown, city center) districts of San José canton, just where Route 2 ends, at the east side of the La Sabana Metropolitan Park.
 Two segments of the route have the official names of Autopista General Cañas (General Officer Cañas Highway), between San José and Alajuela, and Autopista Bernardo Soto (Bernardo Soto Highway), between Alajuela and San Ramón.

-In San José province the route covers San José canton (Merced, Hospital, Uruca, Mata Redonda districts).
+In San José province the route covers San José canton (Merced, Hospital, Uruca, and Mata Redonda districts).